MicaW/CV/README.md

 I’m a people person and excel at communicating complex technical problems in a clear and easy to understand way, gained from experience bridging between technical teams and the customer:

-  * Having worked as a UX Designer I have established storytelling skills to communicate the user requirements to the wider team.
-I also take pride my ability to make users feel at ease when conducting research and user testing.
+ * As a UX designer, I used storytelling to communicate user research and requirements and to the wider team.
+I take pride in my ability to make users feel at ease when conducting research and user testing.

-  * Having worked as a Digital Strategy Consultant I'm comfortable presenting to audiences of varying sizes and seniority, gaining buy in from key stakeholders.
-I have also facilitated workshops (both F2F and via conference call) in order to establish business requirements, engaging the group and encouraging input from each attendee.
+ * As a Digital Strategist, I got comfortable presenting to audiences of varying sizes and seniority, and gaining buy in from key stakeholders.
+I've also facilitated workshops (both F2F and via conference call) in order to establish business requirements, engaging the group and encouraging input from each attendee.
+I also ran graduate inductions and experienced hire assessment centres at IBM.

-  * I have run graduate inductions for IBM, introducing new starters to the ways of working, and facilitating learning.

-  * Having worked for 1.5 years as a copywriter at Quadmark, I’ve learnt how to write engaging content sent to over 10,000 people around the globe.
+ * As a Copywriter at Quadmark I wrote engaging training and marketing content, sent to over 10,000 people around the globe.

-* Having worked as a Customer Service Representative I have experience managing customer complaints, and providing friendly customer service even in challenging situations.
+ * As a Customer Service Rep, I managed customer complaints and provided friendly customer service even in challenging situations.

 #### AGILE

 I’m an advocate of agile project management, due to the focus it places on continuous iterative improvement (both of the product and the team!)

-  * I’m a certified Agile Scrum Master gained from the Scrum Alliance
+  * I’m a certified Agile Scrum Master gained from the Scrum Alliance.

-  * I have been working on Agile teams for 1.5 years, taking part in ceremonies such as stand ups, retrospectives, sprint planning, estimation, sprint reviews etc. I even created an Agile Handbook to give to clients, introducing them to the way of working compared to traditional management styles, in addition to outlining the roles, ceremonies and requirements from them.
+  * I've been working on Agile teams for 1.5 years, taking part in stand ups, retrospectives, sprint planning, estimation, sprint reviews etc. I even created an Agile Handbook to give to clients, introducing them to the way of working compared to traditional management styles, in addition to outlining the roles, ceremonies and requirements from them.

-  * I have experience working in an iterative and agile way on a digital transformation programme for Castrol, in which we came up with 50 digital services that they could introduce to improve their digital offering.
+  * I have experience working in an iterative and agile way on a digital transformation programme for Castrol, in which we came up with 50  products/services that they could introduce to improve their digital offering.
 Using data collected from user research, we then created Minimum Viable Products (MVPs) for the highest priority projects, and again took them to customers for testing and feedback.
 The ones which prompted the best response from customers were then chosen to be scaled, again improved upon and have now gone live.

 #### QUICK LEARNER

-Throughout my career I have sought to continuously learn and develop my skill set.
-I have regularly proven that I can enter a new place, and quickly pick up the ways of working and skills required for the role:
+Throughout my career I've sought to continuously learn and develop.
+I've consistently proven that I can enter a new place, and quickly pick up the ways of working and skills required for the role:

- * Having worked for IBM IX (IBM’s digital agency), Quadmark (IT Consultancy), and various temping agencies, I am used to taking on projects with new clients, in new industries and in varying roles.
-My ability to hit the ground running is something I have regularly been praised for in feedback, and has led to quick progression in any role I have ever taken on.
+ * Having worked for IBM IX (IBM’s digital agency), Quadmark (IT Consultancy), and various temping agencies, I'm used to taking on projects with new clients, in new industries and in varying roles.
+My ability to hit the ground running is something I've regularly been praised for in feedback, and has led to quick progression in any role I've taken on.

- * I have recently completed a Software Engineering bootcamp at Makers Academy, a notoriously intensive course which teaches principles of software craftsmanship and guides you to becoming a junior full-stack developer.
+ * I've recently completed a Software Engineering bootcamp at Makers Academy, a notoriously intensive course which teaches principles of software craftsmanship and guides you to becoming a junior full-stack developer.
 For our final project, myself and my team built a fully functioning website using a technology stack we had never used before (Mongo-DB, Express, and Node) in under 8 days.
 In this time, we had to design the site, learn the technology, build it and test it.
 Check it out: www.developers-dictionary.com.

- * I pivoted my career from Digital Strategy into UX design in 2015, taking a part time course at General Assembly, then moving into a UX role.
+ * I pivoted my career into UX design in 2015, taking a part-time course at General Assembly, then moving into a UX role.
 Within a few months I was assigned as core UX designer for my team, and a few months after that promoted to Design Lead for an entire digital transformation programme.

 #### ATTENTION TO DETAIL